BLUE HORIZON 1261

 "Name it," Jasper said quickly, straightening up from his bow.

-"Give your apologies to Mr. Brannon, too.
+"Apologize to Mr. Brannon.
 He was the one you wronged more than I."

 The raccoons immediately turned in military unison and bowed toward the navigator.
 "We're sorry," Jerad said first.